EB1811/dev-articles/CleanerJS.md

 Optional chaining can be used to avoid having a conditional statement every time there is some data that can be possibly undefined, making your code significantly cleaner.

 ---
-### Tip: The nullish coalescing and optional chaining operators are best used with TypeScript, since you'll know exactly when to use them.
+### :bulb: Tip: The nullish coalescing and optional chaining operators are best used with TypeScript, since you'll know exactly when to use them.
 ---

 ## Logical AND Short-circuit Evaluation